eons-dev/ebbs/README.md

 **IMPORTANT NOTE: Most ebbs Builders will DELETE the directory you pass to them.**

-This is done so that previous builds cannot create stale data that influences future builds.
+This is done so that previous builds cannot create stale data which influence future builds.
 However, if you mess up and call, say, `ebbs -l cpp ./src` instead of `ebbs -l cpp ./build`, you will lose your "src" folder.
 Please use this tool responsibly and read up on what each Builder does.
 To make things easy, you can search for `clearBuildPath`.
 If you see `self.clearBuildPath = False` it should be okay to use that Builder with any directory (such is the case for the Publish Builder, which zips & uploads the contents of any directory).

 ### Where Are These "Languages"?